 Final Recommendations by Role

-- Enterprise buyer: Opus 4.7 for core intelligence layer, Sonnet 4.6 for volume.
+- Enterprise buyer: Opus 4.8 or GPT-5.5 for the core intelligence layer, Sonnet 5 or GPT-5.4 for volume.
 Consider Anthropic’s Enterprise plan and referral program for deals >$100k/year.

-- Research / experimentation: DeepSeek V3.2 for bulk runs, Opus 4.7 for final results.
+- Research / experimentation: DeepSeek V4 Flash or V4 Pro for bulk runs, Opus 4.8 or GPT-5.5 for final results.
 Biggest dollar savings per output quality point.